This post may contain affiliate links. Please read our disclosure policy.

 Ingredients for Meat Stuffed Pitas (Arayes)

-• Ground Beef: You’ll need one pound ground beef.
+• Ground Beef: You’ll need one pound ground meat.
 I prefer to use 95-99% lean ground beef for this recipe.
 Using ground beef with a higher fat content will cause the arayes to be too fatty.

 • Garlic + Onion: Onions provide moisture and tons of flavor to the ground beef mixture.
 I prefer to pulse the onions in a food processor so that they mix well and blend in with the ground beef.
 I also use a handful of garlic cloves to help flavor the meat.